tapis-project/documentation/source/technical/jobs.rst

 appArgs
 ^^^^^^^

 Specify one or more command line arguments for the user application using the *appArgs* parameter.
 Arguments specified in the application definition are appended to those in the submission request.
-Metadata can be attached to any argument.

 containerArgs
 ^^^^^^^^^^^^^

 Specify one or more command line arguments for the container runtime using the *containerArgs* parameter.
 Arguments specified in the application definition are appended to those in the submission request.
-Metadata can be attached to any argument.

 schedulerOptions
 ^^^^^^^^^^^^^^^^

 Specify HPC batch scheduler arguments for the container runtime using the *schedulerOptions* parameter.
 Arguments specified in the application definition are appended to those in the submission request.
 The arguments for each scheduler are passed using that scheduler's conventions.
-Metadata can be attached to any argument.

 Tapis defines a special scheduler option, **--tapis-profile**, to support local scheduler conventions.
 Data centers sometimes customize their schedulers or restrict how those schedulers can be used.
 The Systems_ service manages *SchedulerProfile* resources that are separate from any system definition, but can be referenced from system definitions.
 The Jobs service uses directives contained in profiles to tailor application execution to local requirements.